pablofernandezbonnett/learning/README.md

 # Learning Repository

-A curated repository for practical backend learning and refresh.
+Practical backend learning and refresh materials in one place:

-The goal is to keep useful technical notes, examples, and small runnable labs in one place so you can reopen a topic quickly without depending on scattered articles, random bookmarks, or ten different explanations of the same thing.

-This repo is meant to be useful when you want to revisit topics such as:

-- Spring Boot exception handling
-- transactions, isolation, and idempotency
-- JVM memory, concurrency, and modern Java
-- Kotlin backend idioms
-- API design and messaging semantics
-- system design tradeoffs
-- container sizing, observability, and deployment basics

-## What You Will Find

-- topic-first notes written for fast reopening
+- topic-first notes for fast reopening
-- practical examples in Kotlin and Java
-- small runnable labs and companion code
+- small runnable labs in Java and Kotlin
-- curated explanations focused on tradeoffs, failure modes, and day-to-day backend decisions

-The general writing style is intentionally practical:

-- keep the first useful meaning of jargon visible
-- prefer short explanations over shorthand that assumes too much context
-- connect theory back to real backend flows such as checkout, payments, inventory, and integrations

-## Usage

-This repository is shared as a curated learning and reference base.

-- read it, reuse it for study, and adapt it for your own learning
-- if you want your own version, fork it and customize it around your own topics and priorities
-- commercial use is not allowed

-For contribution and usage details, see `CONTRIBUTING.md`.
-Licensing details are in `LICENSE`.
+- paths that give you a study order instead of a pile of disconnected notes

+The repo is optimized for practical understanding, tradeoffs, and failure modes, not encyclopedic coverage.

 ## Start Here

-Use one of these entry points depending on what you need:
+Pick the entry point that matches your goal:

-- `paths/general-refresh.md`: a broad backend refresh path when you want guided order across topics
+- `paths/general-refresh.md`: broad backend refresh
-- `paths/java-spring-dart-flutter-refresh.md`: a deep refresh path across backend Java, Spring Boot, and Dart/Flutter-oriented app work
+- `paths/java-spring-dart-flutter-refresh.md`: deep refresh across Java, Spring Boot, and Dart/Flutter-oriented work
-- `paths/appsec-for-software-engineers.md`: a practical AppSec path for developers
+- `paths/appsec-for-software-engineers.md`: AppSec from a developer point of view
-- `paths/sre-from-backend-engineers.md`: a practical path from backend ownership to reliability ownership
+- `paths/sre-from-backend-engineers.md`: backend to reliability ownership
-- `paths/solutions-architect-from-backend.md`: a practical path from backend depth to end-to-end solution design
+- `paths/solutions-architect-from-backend.md`: backend to end-to-end solution design
-- `topics/`: topic-by-topic entrypoints when you already know which problem space you want to reopen
+- `topics/`: topic-by-topic entrypoints when you already know what you want to study
-- `labs/`: runnable companion material when you want to turn a note into practice
+- `labs/`: runnable companion material

-## Topic Index
+## Main Topics

-Jump directly into a topic entry point:

 - [Java](./topics/java/README.md)
 - [Kotlin](./topics/kotlin/README.md)